Consent

 The mutual trust established at the outset meant that the two men could quickly get into difficult and challenging conversations – largely about people.

 “Adam did a great job in keeping us off the operational mechanics of the business and focusing on strategic issues – like the structure of the business, the shape of the board, his medium-term plans and end goal, and macro decisions around appointments, shareholdings, equity structures and so on,” Glenn said.
-“It’s the kind of thing that any MD or CEO would want to talk about, but not with his management group.”

-The nature of EFT Systems – not least the ‘life safety’ element – meant that the pandemic, devastating though it was, created lots of opportunities.
+The nature of EFT Systems – not least the life safety element – meant that the pandemic, devastating though it was, created lots of opportunities.

 Keeping the train on the tracks

 Indeed, for all the support he’s been able to provide, including advising Adam on a new people strategy, Glenn has been awed by the amount of accountability and responsibility Adam has.
-“He is spinning so many plates, whereas I have a huge infrastructure around me in my business.
-Gaining first-hand experience of an SME, for the first time, has been fascinating and insightful,” he said.

-And Glenn has reaped benefits from the mentoring relationship too.
-In January this year he was promoted to a head office role with a national remit – head of ESG, sustainability and regionalisation, SME and mid-corporate banking.
-As such he has to influence some 1500 people who don’t report directly to him – which requires more leadership than managerial skills.
-“My mentoring role with Adam helped me make that transition,” he said.
+And Glenn has reaped benefits from the mentoring relationship, too.
+He was recently promoted to a head office role with a national remit – head of ESG, sustainability and regionalisation, SME and mid-corporate banking.

-“Gaining first-hand experience of an SME, for the first time, has been fascinating and insightful.”
+Gaining first-hand experience of an SME, for the first time, has been fascinating and insightful.

 Glenn Bemment, Lloyds Bank – mentor

-But they are firmly rooted in each other’s networks: “He knows where I am if he needs me, and vice versa,” Glenn said.
+But they remain firmly rooted in each other’s networks: “He knows where I am if he needs me, and vice versa,” Glenn said.
 “I’ve got him on speed dial – and we’ve a game of golf planned before winter sets in.”

 Adam believes the trust that he and Glenn established from the outset is key to a successful mentoring relationship.
 “I could tell immediately that Glenn was completely trustworthy and honest, and that allowed me to be completely honest and transparent about my challenges,” he said.